 What is intestinal flora?

-> Intestinal flora is a complex of multiple species of microorganisms that live in the digestive tract, especially in the colon.
-A few hours after our birth, these microbes, consisting mainly of bacteria, start to reach our body through the foods we ingest.
+Intestinal flora is a complex of multiple species of microorganisms that live in the digestive tract,

-> The intestinal flora multiplies despite being damaged by dietary changes and antibiotics.
+The intestinal flora multiplies despite being damaged by dietary changes and antibiotics.
 By age two, we have our definitive bacterial flora.

 First of all, the function of intestinal flora is related to the fermentation and digestion of indigestible foods like vegetable fiber.